 If you've already considered a student's literacy and numeracy skills for a previous enrolment and they now want to enrol in a new program, you'll need to do a pretraining review for the new enrolment.

-You can use the results of the initial consideration, along with the student's assessment outcomes for the previous program.
-But carefully consider these results in the context of the proposed new program.
+You can use the initial results and assessment outcomes but carefully consider these results in the context of the proposed new program.